JAForbes/blog/posts/how-i-use-mithril.md

 ----------

 In this post I've demonstrated how *I* like to use mithril.
 But the great thing about mithril is that you can choose your own way to approach these problems.
-Mithril has smart design assumptions built in, bu,t it also is flexible enough to let you opt out at any time.
+Mithril has smart design assumptions built in, but it also is flexible enough to let you opt out at any time.

 The upcoming version of mithril will make this even more true.
 Mithril's router, rendering, etc are all separate modules that you can opt out of at will.